Jamienwamah/Jamienwamah/README.md

 I graduated as a Mechanical Engineer before I began my career as a programmer.
 I started out as a self-taught developer until I got a scholarship into a professional training alx\_africa which is affiliated with "Holberton School of Computer Science".
 I would say, being a software engineer hasn't been easy, but through out the extent I have gone.I declare it has been worth the journey, because programs changes everything.
 The world is fast advancing to the path of technology

+Pleass Do Well To Hit The Follow Button.
+Gracias🥰

 * 🌍  I'm based in Lagos Nigeria
 * 🖥️  See my portfolio at [Github](http://www.github.com/oishbdh)
 * ✉️  You can contact me at [ikechukwuarinze614@gmail.com](mailto:ikechukwuarinze614@gmail.com)